 But the heart and soul of why I even bothered to start the project still remains and was reminded to me in reading Soren’s query on his blog last week: Sex bloggers should be banding together to share information.
-This point was also raised at a blogger get-together that Carol Queen and Tied Up Events hosted the evening before the NYC Sex Bloggers Calendar Party.
+This point was also raised at a blogger get-together that Carol Queen and hosted the evening before the NYC Sex Bloggers Calendar Party.
 Prior to starting the Co-op I used to get emails at least once a month from other bloggers asking for my advice on things like paid text links.

 One criticism that had been raised was that the Co-op was private and it shouldn’t have been.
 The closed-doors of the Co-op was not meant to keep out bloggers or make life more difficult for members; it was so that we could safely and privately discuss things that a lot of us wouldn’t want to say publicly, such as frank discussions about affiliate programs, advertisers, etc. I don’t know where that’ll be discussed now but perhaps I’m the only one who wants the input of my peers.